chansey97/qi-circuit/README.md

 ## TODO

 - Add Clock
-- Work with multiple recursive variables in `c-loop`?
+- Can work with multiple recursive variables in `c-loop` at the moment?
+  - Try another version of Flip-flop in Arrow SF
+- Multiple streams vs One stream of values (with zip, unzip)
+  - The former is Qi-circuit
+  - The latter is Arrow SF (need lazy pattern matching for values?)
 - The current circuit is not conducive to modularization because Qi is strict in Racket.
   - Try `#lang lazy`.
   - Try rewriting diagram in a macro expansion pass.